Saelyria/Braid/ContributorQuickstart.md

 keyword, that'd be a good place to start before continuing.
 It's super interesting stuff and Swift has a *very* powerful generics system, so it's worth taking a bit to get comfortable with it.
 Barring that, let's get started!

-To start off, there are three main object types that perform specific roles in the table binding process:
+To start off, there are four main object types that perform specific roles in the table binding process:
 - The 'data source/delegate'
+- The 'table data model'
 - The 'table binder'
 - The 'section binders'